 Wherever possible the family should be informed of a referral in advance of it happening and consent gained.
 However, if the situation is likely to deteriorate by doing this, or if the Designated Lead has been advised not to inform the family then a referral may still be made if it is felt to be in the best interests of the child.

 Any member of staff has the authority to contact Children’s Social Care, MASH or the police and should do so if they feel that the appropriate action has not been taken by the Designated Lead or Safeguarding team.

-If this happens then the Designated Governor (Peter Wood) should be informed by the member of staff making the referral as soon as possible.
+If this happens then the Designated Governor (Laura Rathbone) should be informed by the member of staff making the referral as soon as possible.

 Working in Partnership